In their hearts humans plan their course, but the Lord establishes their steps. Proverbs 16:9

 Jas went back to the car and retrieved his binoculars from the trunk.
 At least he wanted to see the lake.
 But the trees were too thick.
 He put on his wading boots, carefully descended down the bank and walked across the creek.
 Junia gasped and reminded him that he was trespassing.
 Jas’ adventurous spirit overrode any caution while he climbed up the bank on the other side and walked a little further down the road.

 Junia prayed, Lord have mercy.
 Her mind flooded with visions of wild animals or hunters with rifles.
 Then she thanked God when seeing him on the way back.

 Now safely in front of her she could see he wasn’t sad anymore.
 Instead his eyes sparkled like a little boy with a new toy.

 “I could see the lake.
 The cabins are gone, but there’s a beautiful two-story house, a gazebo and a little bridge over a small stream…”

-Junia laughed a smile so pleased to hear her husband’s excitement.
+Junia, so pleased to hear her husband’s excitement, laughed a smile.
 “I took a picture of the letter and wrote down the address and phone number.”

-Jas quickly kissed her and proceeded to remove his boots and put away the binoculars.
+Jas quickly kissed her and then hung his head in disgrace.
 “Sorry, I got upset earlier.
-I’m working on it…Don’t think we’ll be doing any fishing today.”
+I’m working on it.”
+Then he sighed as he pulled off the wading boots.
+“Don’t think we’ll be doing any fishing today.”